California's Official State Social Security Administrator

 The GPO applies when a government pension based on employment not covered by Social Security is received and there is eligibility for a spouse or surviving spouse's Social Security benefit.

-The GPO provisions do not apply if employment has always been covered by Social Security.
+The GPO provisions don't apply if employment has always been covered by Social Security.

-For more information about GPO, review Government Pension Offset (PDF) and use the GPO Calculator, using the spouse's earnings record, to determine possible impact.
+For more information about GPO, review Government Pension Offset (Publication No. 05-10007) (PDF) and use the GPO Calculator, with the spouse's earnings record, to determine potential impact.

 Social Security & Your CalPERS Pension